JAWS Scripts For 3CX

 dialogs, such as confirmation boxes and alert messages.

-The touch cursor provided by JAWS starting in JAWS 15 can be very
+The touch cursor provided by JAWS starting in JAWS 15 may be

 handy for finding material in this application that is not reachable